-It wasn’t labels, it was just Johnny and Marsha Z, they basically had a place at a flea market and sold imported picture discs, records, tapes, posters and magazines.
+It wasn’t the labels, it was just Johnny and Marsha Z, they basically had a place at a flea market and sold imported picture discs, records, tapes, posters, and magazines.

 Did you have any idea about the business side of things back then?

 I was not fully acclimated into business yet and to be honest, I was very naive about the entire process.
 I was purely an artist for the artist’s sake and out to create the best music I could dream up.
 I did not consult with attorneys, I was not prepared to fight with sharks, savages and bloodsuckers.
 I should have because thatï¿½s who we were dealing with.
 There was no exit clause in our contract and I helped establish the brand during the time I was in the band.
 I never saw a penny for any merchandise that was ever sold during the two years while I was in the band.
 I once called Johnny Z and asked him for $200 and a tour jacket that he was giving away to everyone else in the band.
 He told me “NO” on the $200 and asked me to pay for the tour jacket.
 I told him he could pay for the tour jacket himself out of all the money he’d been making from T-shirts and album sales or go find somebody else to sing for free.
 It was great, because that night we played Roseland and it was the one and only time I had my own hotel room and dressing room on the tour.
 It was cool because I had some people backstage that were actually nice and fun to be with like Richie Stotts from The Plasmatics.
 What happened after that was already set in stone.